17 Rock Solid Website Layout Examples for 2018

-Some of the most creative websites out these focus on creative a good layout.
-There are more things at play than just layout design, this post doesn’t really care about.
+Some of the most creative websites out there focus on creating a good layout.
+There are more things at play than just layout design, this post doesn’t really care about that.

 I’ve gathered 17 websites from around the web that have fantastic layouts.
 I’ll discuss what makes each layout great to give you a better understanding of how layout matters in great designs.

 The Horse is an Australian leather maker.
 The company’s home page is a little different to most you see in eCommerce.
 The first thing you see is a giant green square that talks about free shipping.
 The square is accompanied with two other smaller squares of Instagram photos of their products.
 The three squares create symmetry in this design.
 It looks real elegant.

 BXXLGHT’s layout is, more or less, non-existent.
 To create a sense of layout they are using photos on their home page.
 It makes for an interesting design detail.
 It then becomes not a matter of figuring out how to design the website but how to direct the photography.

 That’s a whole other ball game.
 But it came out exceptionally well because their page looks really great.
 Actually, it looks really different and unique.
 You want that when you’re trying to sell things online.

 I like Rudy’s website because of all the different but small movements that are incorporated.
 It gives the layout some interest.
 The squared photographs are pretty clean cut, there is nothing that unordinary about them.
 But the ever so slight animations make it that much more interesting.

 Now, on this page, there are other kinds of photos.
 Most of them are of standalone shoes.
 They don’t look like boxes.
 I like this because it breaks up the pattern of square photos we see on just about every website, including this one.

 I was drawn to this website because of that small paragraph on the bottom left.
 You don’t see that anywhere anymore.
 It looks like an article column from a newspaper or a magazine.

 On the website, the text is not treated like that, more often than not, text gets more room than pictures.
 But not here!